jaanga/jaanga.github.io/home/r2/overview-cookbook.md

 ## Project Links

-You have two ways of viewing the Cookbook files:
+You have two ways of viewing the Jaanga Cookbook files:

 * Code hosted on GitHub: [jaanga.github.io/cookbook]( http://jaanga.github.io/cookbook/ "view the files as apps." )
 * Source code on GitHub: [github.com/jaanga/cookbook]( https://github.com/jaanga/cookbook/ "View the files as source code." )